-I applied through an employee referral and the process took 3 days - interviewed at Zillow in March 2009.
+I applied through an employee referral.
+The process took 3 days.
+I interviewed at Zillow (Seattle, WA) in February 2007.

 Your feedback has been sent to the team and we'll look into it.